Using Blender for 3d Printing

 Select a suitable prototype

 The first trick is to model something you can model.
 Something fairly simple.
 Things that are repeated are great for computers – you create the first one, and copy-and-paste!
-Building with rows of identical windows are a good starting project.
+Buildings with rows of identical windows are a good starting project.

 Stuff is big!
 A small church in N gauge will be 15 to 17 cm long.
 Boots in Preston would be about 13 cm wide, and 40 cm deep.
 The bus station would be 1.2 m long.
 I strongly suspect a lot of kits have been compressed to fit or they chose really tiny prototypes to model!